KardanovIR/waves-book/sections/6-Ride/6-1-introduction.md

 The development of any application starts with an idea, and decentralized applications are no exception here, however, when it comes to code, it would be good to have a clear sequence of steps, how to launch the idea implemented in the code and make it public.
 In the case of decentralized apps on Ride, the full lifecycle looks like this:

 1. The written code on Ride is compiled into base64 representation.
-The compiled version of the script can contain meta information about the script (for example, the argument types of `@ Callable` functions are erased at compile time, but can be saved as meta information).
+The compiled version of the script can contain meta information about the script (for example, the argument types of `@Callable` functions are erased at compile time, but can be saved as meta information).
 There are 2 compilers for Ride - JavaScript and Scala.
-You can compile the code using different tools - online IDE, REST API nodes, `surfboard` or` ride-js` libraries, an extension for Visual Studio Code.
+You can compile the code using different tools - online IDE, REST API nodes, `surfboard` or `ride-js` libraries, an extension for Visual Studio Code.
 We'll talk about these tools a little later in this section.
 2. The compiled script is sent to the blockchain as part of a transaction - SetAssetScript or Issue for smart assets, SetScript for smart accounts and decentralized applications.
-All these transactions have a `script` field that accepts the compiled code in` base64` representation.
+All these transactions have a `script` field that accepts the compiled code in `base64` representation.
 3. After a transaction with a script enters the block, the behavior of the account or asset changes in accordance with what is written in the code.
-4. In the case of smart assets, smart accounts and `@ Verifier` functions, the contract code will be executed every time a script account sends a transaction or a transaction with a scripted token is made.
+4. In the case of smart assets, smart accounts and `@Verifier` functions, the contract code will be executed every time a script account sends a transaction or a transaction with a scripted token is made.
-5. In the case of `@ Callable` functions, their execution starts at the moment when any user calls the function using the` InvokeScript` transaction.
+5. In the case of `@Callable` functions, their execution starts at the moment when any user calls the function using the `InvokeScript` transaction.
 6. Updating the script to a new one is possible for both tokens and accounts, if it is not prohibited by the code of the installed script.